vishnugopal/unikoder/README.md

 Decoding is pretty simple as well.
 Find your text, and then:

-    Unikoder.decode("In general, web browsers and other programs should not be expected to render all space characters according to their definitions or descriptions.
+    Unikoder.new.decode("In general, web browsers and other programs should not be expected to render all space characters according to their definitions or descriptions.
 If the font used for text does not contain a glyph for a space character, a symbol of missing glyph may appear instead.
 This is a sad reality.
 And that is very much misundestood.
 What is true for earth is true for love as well.
 Oh, how the mighty fall!")

 ## Copyright
 Vishnu Gopal, 2016.